How to Apply

 - Evidence of all qualifications listed on your application, including transcripts of examination results for each year to date that have not been completed at University College Cork

-- Your research proposal (check with your Supervisor if this should also be submitted to the School/Department)
+- Your research proposal (check with your Supervisors if this should also be submitted to the School/Department)

 - Any supplementary forms requested